kislyuk/kislyuk.com/about.md

 state of the art systems for DNA sequence analysis, machine learning applications in genomics, scalable distributed systems for genomics, API design, Linux systems, information security, and development operations.
-Specific applications that I was involved with include single-molecule DNA sequencing R&D, microbial genome and metagenome annotation and interpretation, single-cell sequencing, variant calling and interpretation, and phylogenomics.
+Specific applications that I was involved with include single-molecule DNA sequencing R&D, microbial genome and metagenome annotation and interpretation, single-cell sequencing, variant calling/interpretation, and phylogenomics.
 Since 2011, I have been using Amazon Web Services to build these solutions, and I am now an expert in many AWS technologies.
 I also admire the AWS leadership principle of customer obsession and use it to guide decisions in teams and products that I am involved with.